ongr-io/ElasticsearchBundle/Resources/doc/mapping.md

 In the settings node user may choose a specific configuration for that connection with index settings.

 In managers configuration `mappings` is optional.
 If there are no mappings defined it will look up through all bundles `Document` folders.
-If `debug` is set to true, profiler and logging will be enbaled (by default it is set to false).
+If `debug` is set to true, profiler and logging will be enabled (by default it is set to false).

 ### Document mapping